 - Prepare your husband for the change and talk with the children.

-- Interview and retain a lawyer, enlisting assistance in sorting out child and spousal support will be the number one priority if you are a stay at home mother without income of your own.
+- Interview and retain a lawyer.
+Enlisting assistance in sorting out child and spousal support will be the number one priority if you are a stay-at-home mother without an income of your own.

 This plan is a start in preparing before the actual separation.
 Realize that this is only the beginning of the ongoing process, which will continue for months or even years.

 This is an individual experience as unique as you are.
 With honesty, research, preparation, and emotional support, you will succeed in extricating yourself from an unhappy marriage.

 Seeking as much information as possible and utilizing your own instincts will get you through the initial and most difficult part of divorce.

 Whether you decide to stay or you choose to leave, you still need to decide if you will allow the past to dictate your present and future.

 You can't fly with a bunch of weight holding you down.
 So, if you stay in the relationship don't bring up the past and if you leave the relationship don't bring up the past.